evoingram/vbDatabase/README.md

 # Visual Basic Database Software

+## My Role

+This was a solo project.

 ## Project Description

 Developed pre-Lambda School.
 Deployed version is offline.
 Porting this to a [React/Redux version](https://github.com/evoingram/webapp-frontend) with a [back end](https://github.com/evoingram/webapp-backend) via Node, Express, and PostgreSQL.
 Back end is largely completed; front end in planning stages.